autume/CircleProgressDialog/README.md

 # CircleProgressDialog
-an Android circle progress, also can us as a dialog.
+An Android circle progress, also can us as a dialog.
-## demo：
+## Demo：
 ![](http://i.imgur.com/faMCeJD.gif)

 ## Using as a dependency